To our beloved community: The ADL is not an ally

 - The ADL claims it opposes Islamophobia, even offering anti-Islamophobia training as part of its anti-bias package.
 But when the targets of US and Israeli Islamophobia and state violence speak for themselves, the ADL attacks them.
 (The same is true of anti-Black racism: the ADL says it opposes it, but polices Black organizers, attacking when it decides that they “misunderstand” racism or have been “distracted” by intersectional organizing with Arabs, Muslims, or Palestinians.)

-- The ADL has supported and driven a neoconservative US-Israeli policy for colonization of the Middle East, rationalized by Islamophobia and fear of Middle Eastern people’s self-determination.
+- The ADL has supported and driven a neoconservative US-Israeli policy for colonization of the Middle East, rationalized by Islamophobia and fear of Arab and Middle Eastern people’s self-determination.
 Domestically, the ADL has supported the Islamophobic “War on Terror,” including police surveillance of Muslims, a secretive program that significantly harmed Muslim communities and never produced a single case.
 In US foreign policy, the ADL advocates policies that aid Israel and demonize its enemies as threats in the War on Terror.

 The ADL doesn’t undertake this work alone: instead, it plays a key role in supporting “the Islamophobia network” of institutions and people who bring a wide range of resources to the project of making Islamophobia a centerpiece of American politics.
 While the network operates from the far right/neoconservative idea that Islam and the West are engaged in a “clash of civilizations,” the ADL promotes the idea of the “good Muslim” who is an exception to that clash — reinforcing both the idea of an existential conflict between Muslims and the West, and its own credentials as a promoter of “tolerance.”